finerbrighterlighter/AQ10_questionnaire/README.md

 Requirement txt is created.
 Procfile is created.

-Web application is deployed on [Heroku](https://aq10-questionnaires.herokuapp.com).
+Web application is deployed on [Heroku](https://aq10-questionnaires.herokuapp.com).[^bignote]

+[^bignote] : The application works well on local environment with flask, but with Heroku on the web.
+The application often goes under Internal Server Error on the last page.
+This is a known issue and has to be dealed with.